Plugins should not create upload directories until they're needed

 Very strange about 5.
 There are so many empty directories of this format.
 Something must be going on, but obviously it's not going to be easy to trace.

 Could you go ahead and make the fix you've suggested in 3, in our fork of the plugin?
 The rest of the issues we can file away for later investigation.

-#6 Updated by Daniel Jones over 1 year ago
+#6 Updated by Daniel Jones about 4 years ago